-Debugging electrical errors is often more challenging than debugging functional errors because it does not allow the deployment of those logic debugging tools that designers are familiar with.
+Debugging electrical errors is often more challenging than debugging functional errors because it does not allow the deployment of logic debugging tools that designers are familiar with.
 In addition, there are various reasons for electrical errors [16], and analyzing them requires profound design and physical knowledge.
-Although techniques to debug electrical errors exist (e.g., voltage-frequency Shmoo plots [3]), they are often heuristic in nature and require abundant expertise and experience.
-Even if the root causes of the errors can be identified, finding valid fixes may still be challenging because most existing resynthesis techniques require changes in transistor cells and do not allow metal fix.
-To address this problem, techniques that allow post-silicon metal fix have been developed recently, such as ECO routing [23].
-However, ECO routing can only repair a fraction of electrical errors because it cannot find layout transformations involving logic changes.
+Although techniques to debug electrical errors exist (e.g., voltagefrequency Shmoos [3]), they are often heuristic in nature and require abundant expertise and experience.
+Even if the causes of the errors can be identified, finding valid fixes is challenging because most existing resynthesis techniques require changes in cells and do not allow metal fix.
+To address this problem, techniques that allow post-silicon metal fix have been developed recently, such as ECO routing [22].
+However, ECO routing can only repair some of the electrical errors because it cannot find layout transformations involving logic changes.
 To repair more difficult bugs, transformations that also utilize logic information are required.
-For example, one way to repair a driving strength problem is to identify alternative signal sources that also generate the same signal, and this can only be achieved by considering logic information.
+For example, one way to repair a driving strength error is to identify alternative signal sources that also generate the same signal, and this can only be achieved when logic information is considered.

-To this end, we proposed the concept of physical safeness in [9] to measure how well physical parameters are preserved by a physical synthesis technique.
-In our definition of physical safeness, techniques that do not perturb existing cells are physically safe; therefore, they can be used to repair electrical errors via metal fix.
-In light of this, we adapt our SafeResynth technique for post-silicon error repair.
+To this end, Chang et al. [9] proposed the concept of physical safeness to measure how well physical parameters are preserved by a physical synthesis technique.
+In their definition, techniques that do not perturb existing cells are physically safe; therefore, they can be used to repair electrical errors via metal fix.
+In light of this, we adapt their SafeResynth technique for post-silicon error repair.
 In addition, we develop a symmetry-based rewiring technique, called SymWire, that is physically safe and can repair electrical errors.
 Both techniques are able to find layout transformations involving netlist changes and are more powerful than ECO routing alone.
-We describe them in Section 5.
+These techniques are described in Section 5.

-3. FOGCLEAR METHODOLOGY
+3. THE FOGCLEAR METHODOLOGY

-Figure 4 shows our FogClear methodology which automates postsilicon debugging.
-When post-silicon verification fails, a bug trace is produced.
-Since silicon dies offer simulation speeds orders of magnitude faster than those provided by logic simulators, contrainedrandom testing is used extensively, generating extremely long bug traces.
-To simplify error diagnosis, we introduce a step called bug trace minimization to reduce the complexity of the trace.
-To this end, we observe that many existing bug trace minimization techniques, such as the work by Safarpour et al. [21] or Pan et al. [20], rely heavily on SAT analysis and lack the scalability to handle these traces.
-On the other hand, our Butramin technique [7, 13] includes several simulation-based bug trace minimization methods, which are especially suitable for post-silicon debugging because simulation and bug trace minimization can be performed using the silicon die itself.
-As a result, in our FogClear methodology we adopt Butramin to minimize bug traces.
+Figure 4 shows our FogClear methodology that automates postsilicon debugging.
+When post-silicon verification fails, a bug trace will be produced.
+Since silicon dies offer simulation speeds orders of magnitude faster than those provided by logic simulators, constrained-random testing are used extensively, which can generate a bug trace that is extremely long.
+To simplify error diagnosis, we introduce a step called bug trace minimization in our methodology to reduce the complexity of the trace.
+To this end, we observe that many existing bug trace minimization techniques, such as the work by Safarpour et al. [20] or Pan et al. [19], rely heavily on SAT analysis and lack the scalability to handle these traces.
+On the other hand, the Butramin technique proposed by Chang et al. [7, 12] includes several simulation-based bug trace minimization methods, which are especially suitable for post-silicon debugging because simulation and bug trace minimization can be performed using the silicon die.
+As a result, in our FogClear methodology we develop the SimButramin component using the simulation-based methods described in [7, 12].